Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Introduction

 \subsection{Related work}

-Applications for the early fault-tolerant era of quantum computing have recently begun to be explored, following the motivation to design algorithms that extract practical value out of fault-tolerant quantum algorithms as soon as possible \cite{campbell2019random,lin2022heisenberg,wan2021randomized,faehrmann2022randomizing,wang2022quantum, dong2022ground, zhang2022computing}.
-In this spirit, algorithms have been designed to consume fewer quantum resources for Hamiltonian problems including phase estimation \cite{lin2022heisenberg, wan2021randomized, wang2022quantum, dong2022ground}, ground state preparation \cite{dong2022ground}, and computing ground state properties \cite{zhang2022computing}, by increasing the number of circuit samples required.
+Applications for the early fault-tolerant era of quantum computing have recently begun to be explored, following the motivation to design algorithms that extract practical value out of fault-tolerant quantum algorithms as soon as possible \cite{campbell2019random,lin2022heisenberg,wan2021randomized,faehrmann2022randomizing,wang2022quantum, wang2023faster, dong2022ground, zhang2022computing}.
+In this spirit, algorithms have been designed to consume fewer quantum resources for Hamiltonian problems including phase estimation \cite{lin2022heisenberg, wan2021randomized, wang2022quantum, wang2023faster, dong2022ground}, ground state preparation \cite{dong2022ground}, and computing ground state properties \cite{zhang2022computing}, by increasing the number of circuit samples required.
 Until now, these algorithms have predominantly aimed to reduce a proxy for the maximum circuit depth, in the form of the number of calls to a time evolution oracle for a prescribed Hamiltonian in one coherent run of a circuit.
-It then remains to choose an appropriate time evolution oracle for the intended setting, which can substantially affect the gate overhead or the number of qubits required.
+It then remains to choose an appropriate time evolution oracle for the intended setting, which can substantially affect the gate overhead or the number of qubits required. {This in contrast to our approach, where the first priority is to reduce qubit overhead}.
 In Section \ref{sec:gs-comparison} we discuss further the implications for various choices of time evolution oracle, and how the resulting implementations compare to our results for the ground state property estimation problem.
 A key tool in the aforementioned algorithms is the use of \textit{randomization}.
 Randomized approaches have also more generally found use in Hamiltonian simulation \cite{childs2019faster, campbell2019random} and in simplifying quantum walk algorithms \cite{apers2021unified}.